Nemin32/Nemin32.github.io/other/_posts/2020-02-06-swinterview.md

 >We knew... we all knew...

 **Nemin:**
 I can't say it's not fitting.
 Were you still at the company when the PC port happened?
 Someone asks how come the port took so long to be released.

 > **David Fried:**
->I was "let go" while OSW was still in gold master.
+>I was "let go" while Stranger's Wrath was still in gold master.

 **Nemin:**
 Man that sucks!
 Do you know the reasons why?